selimslab/selimslab.github.io/_posts/phil/2020-5-29-principia.md

 Everything looks like a failure in the middle, keep going

 ## On decision making

+**Critical thinking**, rise above the situation, think for yourself, disregard the box, watch for biases, question assumptions, do not jump to conclusions

 Take your time, analyze, sanity check, cross check, and make a move.